puppetlabs-toy-chest/razor-server/doc/api.md

       "rule": "new-match-expression" #Only for `add-policy-tag`
     }

+### Update policy task

+This ensures that a specified policy uses the task it specifies, setting the task if necessary.
+If a node is currently provisioning against the policy when you run this command, it can cause provisioning errors.

+    The following shows how to update a policy’s task to a task called “other_task”.

+    {
+    "node": "node1",
+    "policy": "my_policy",
+    "task": "other_task"
+    }

 ### Delete policy

 Policies can be deleted with the `delete-policy` command.
 It accepts the